claudiasalves/CV/README.md

 _Cromwell Hospital_

 - Exceeded KPI targets, with an increase of 39% in profit from 2021 to 2022, and 76% from 2019 (pre-pandemic) to 2022
-- Managed and coached a high performing team of 13 with a varied skill set from clinical to administrative roles
+- Managed and coached a high-performing team of 13 with a varied skill set from clinical to administrative roles
-- Designed and maintained an operational reporting framework, and presented this information to key stakeholders and executive team to support various decisions that increased capacity
+- Designed and maintained an operational reporting framework, and presented this information to key stakeholders and the executive team to support various decisions that increased capacity
-- Implemented changes in operations and processes according to clinical guidance in order to maintain a safe environment for both staff and customers during the pandemic
+- Implemented changes in operations and processes according to clinical guidance to maintain a safe environment for both staff and customers during the pandemic
 <br>

 **Account Manager** (Sep 2019 to Dec 2019)